mikejacktzen/datzen/README.md

 #> [1] "suede sun roof hanging out da LAP top we leave da SERVER ROOM head 2 da RAM shop - @2Chainz_PhD"
 ```

 You might ask, isn't this just a wrapper to `gsub` or `stringr::str_replace_all` with some added flavor?
-I might say, yes it is... with a narrower scope and outputs tweet-ready text.
+I might say, yes, yes it is… only with a narrower scope and whose output is streamlined as tweet-ready text.

 Special Computations
 --------------------